VladimirTechMan/salsa-format-spec/README.md

  ------------|---------|------------
  "time"      | string  | Required.
 Packet capture time, in milliseconds, relative to the moment when the capturing activity was started.
 The value is formatted as a string.
 A fractional part for sub-millisecond precision is allowed.
  "protocol"  | string  | Optional.
 The name of the signaling protocol of the packet.
  "transport" | string  | Optional.
-The name of the transport being used to transmit the packet.
+The name of the transport that was used to transmit the packet.
  "src"       | object  | Required.
 The identification details of the source (sender) of the packet.
  "dst"       | object  | Required.
 The identification details of the destination (receiver) of the packet.
  "format"    | string  | Optional.
 The format of the "body" entry in the current "packet" object.
 If omitted, "plain-text" MUST be assumed.